| On opening day, Saturday, Oct. 27, 1928,

 Doris Whitmore, soprano; Jean Dix and Helen Burke, [specialty

 dancers]; the Brooks [banjo] trio, Cliff Crane and other features."
+The Tribune provided this information

 about unicyclist Walter Nilsson, "